-- a.
-Assist parents/legal guardians of eligible children in gaining timely access to the EI services and other services identified in the IFSP: - b.
-Coordinate the provision of the identified EI services and other services documented on the IFSP: - c.
-Actively seek and link children and their families to appropriate providers, medical services, social and other support services as needed; - d.
-In collaboration with the IFSP/PSP team, monitor delivery and effectiveness of services identified in the IFSP, and review the outcomes and need for new, additional, reduced or modified services: - e.
-Inform the family of advocacy services and groups that assist families in accessing or relating to providers, and help them resolve their complaints including providing them information on available fair hearing or complaints resolution process as needed or requested: - f.
+- 1. The SC must: - Assist parents/legal guardians of eligible children in gaining timely access to the EI services and other services identified in the IFSP.
+This includes ensuring that initial services start within 45 days of consent unless documented parent delay and entering start date in BIBS; - b.
+Coordinate the provision of the identified EI services and other services documented on the IFSP; - c.
+Actively seek and link children and their families to appropriate providers, medical services, social and other support services as needed; - In collaboration with the IFSP/PSP team, monitor delivery and effectiveness of services identified in the IFSP, and review the outcomes and need for new, additional, reduced or modified services; - e.
+Inform the family of advocacy services and groups that assist families in accessing or relating to providers, and help them resolve their complaints including providing them information on available fair hearing or complaints resolution process as needed or requested; - f.
 Promote family centered services that respect family's decisions, values, beliefs and norms; - g.
-Collaborate with the IFSP/PSP team to provide continuity and coordination of care required across agency, providers and settings that are necessary to benefit the child development and outcomes; - Assist the family in completing the Financial Analysis for Cost Participation Form to determine the assignment of family fees for some or all of their child's El services at initial and annual IFSP and whenever family's circumstances change; - i.
-Ensure that the family understands their rights, opportunities and responsibilities as they relate to the implementation of the child's IFSP; - j.
+Collaborate with the IFSP/PSP team to provide continuity and coordination of care required across agency, providers and settings that are necessary to benefit the child development and outcomes: - Assist the family in completing the Financial Analysis for Cost Participation Form to determine the assignment of family fees for some or all of their child's EI services at initial and annual IFSP and whenever family's circumstances change; - Ensure that the family understands their rights, opportunities and responsibilities as they relate to the implementation of the child's IFSP; - j.
 Ensure that the parent has all of the necessary and relevant information to access the services identified in the plan that they will access independently. - k.
-Validate Medicaid eligibility on a monthly basis for each child with Medicaid, inactive Medicaid, applied for Medicaid and check third-party payer status for each child with no health plan. - 2.
+Validate Medicaid eligibility on a monthly basis for each child with Medicaid, inactive Medicaid, applied for Medicaid and check third-party payer status for each child with no health plan; - I. Document in BIBS all interactions with family and providers. - 2.
 SC for families may request assistance and additional support from others when family/child needs are significantly increased in intensity or complexity. - 3.
 Caseloads should be examined and weighted using the following variables: - a.
-The extent and intensity of the family supports and services provided; - b.
+The extent and intensity of the family supports, and services provided; - b.
 The extent and intensity of the child's and family's needs; - c.
 Location of services and supports including travel time to and from the home and service settings; - d.
-Number of children in BCW in the family: - e.
-The involvement and assistance of related services and other agencies; - f.
+Number of children in BCW in the family; - e.
+The involvement and assistance of related services and other agencies: - f.
 The service options available within the community; and - g.
 The SC's ability to manage caseload in order to guarantee that all mandated service coordination responsibilities are provided and that the diverse needs of families receiving ongoing services are being met. - h.
-The number referrals assigned (if Service Coordinator is an intake and ongoing Service Coordinator) - 4.
-The EIC in each local program will be required to evaluate their referral levels to determine if all Service Coordinators will be required to perform both intake and ongoing activities.
+The number referrals assigned (if Service Coordinator is an intake and ongoing Service Coordinator)

+4. The EIC in each local program will be required to evaluate their referral levels to determine if all Service Coordinators will be required to perform both intake and ongoing activities.